caelumpirata/Kubernetes/self-host-kubernetes.md

 Before this:
 ### Your application must be accessed through NodePort through Ingress eg.. http://www.example.com : <ingress_controller_nodport> /
 -------------------------------

-Steps to follow:
+Step 1:
->> Step 1: Connect your applications(node-port or grafana etc..) using Ingress
+>> Connect your applications(node-port or grafana etc..) using Ingress

+Step 2:
->> Step 2: Expose your Ingress Controller using NopePort Service
+>> Expose your Ingress Controller using NopePort Service

+Step 3:
->> Step 3: Inside your Digital Ocean LoadBalancer, Connect the droplet(the droplet which has ingress controller deployed in)
+>> Inside your Digital Ocean LoadBalancer, Connect the droplet(the droplet which has ingress controller deployed in)
 >> or you can say
 >> the droplet whose external ip is seen in ingress (after deploying ingress.yaml)

+Step 4:
->> Step 4: Inside the Digital Ocean Load Balancer setting
+>> Inside the Digital Ocean Load Balancer setting
 >>
->>  inside FORWARDING RULES
+>>  GO to FORWARDING RULES
 >>
 >>  Set Forwarding rules for TCP 80 --> TCP (INgress Controller Noedeport for TCP 80)
 >>  Set Forwarding rules for TCP 443 --> TCP (INgress Controller Noedeport for TCP 443)